BayanElshaer/BayanElshaer/README.md

 - 👋 Hi, I’m @BayanElshaer
-- 👀 I’m interested in verify and coding
+- 👀 I’m interested in software verification using python
 - 🌱 I’m currently learning selenium, C#
-- 💞️ I’m looking to collaborate on developing
+- 💞️ I’m looking to collaborate on automation using python and selenium
-- 📫 How to reach me
+- 📫 How to reach me: gmail bayanhsh7@gmail.com

 <!---
 BayanElshaer/BayanElshaer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.